ConstantinLiviu/50-Projects-in-50-days---HTML-CSS-JavaScript/Day 3 - Rotating navigation/README.md

     Version 1.0:

-    Simple mini project that contains a series of 4 interconected steps forming a progress bar which responds to buttons being tapped/pressed.

-    I plan to make it responsive and change the mobile funtionality to changing steps by swiping left/right instead of tapping buttons.
+    Simple mini project that tilts the page and rotates the menu buttons while sliding in the navigation menu at the bottom left side of the page.

     Project milestones are:
      ✔ create basic structure;